GSA/digitalgov.gov/content/news/2024/07/2024-07-08-a-small-teams-journey-through-digital-maturity.md

 ---
-source: ""
 date: 2024-07-08
-title: A small teams journey through digital maturity
+title: "A small team's journey through digital maturity"
-deck: How Digital.gov starts with real user needs
+deck: "How Digital.gov starts with real user needs"
-summary: As a small team, Digital.gov adopted user research and customer experience early.
-That foundation helps develop evidence-based strategies for today.
+summary: "As a small team, Digital.gov adopted user research and customer experience early.
+That foundation helps develop evidence-based strategies for today."
 # See all topics at https://digital.gov/topics
 topics:
   - best-practices
   - user-centered-design
-  - accessibility
+  - usability
-  - communication
+  - customer-experience
-  - challenges-and-prize-competitions
+  - user-experience
 # See all authors at https://digital.gov/authors
 authors:
-  - aaron-meyers
+  - sarah-schroeder
 slug: a-small-teams-journey-through-digital-maturity
-primary_image: 10x-areas-of-focus
+primary_image:
 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 Digital.gov is where federal employees go for advice and best practices in human-centered web design.

 So you might think that Digital.gov’s community feedback processes have always run like a well-oiled machine.
 But in truth, Digital.gov has faced the same challenges as many other teams when it comes to delivering digital services.
 Still, we are pleased with how our feedback channels have scaled, matured, and improved with effort.